Why Pivot Adventure?

 Pivot Adventure doesn’t pretend to make you an expert in parenting or that everything will be okay once you're done.
 We don’t even try.
 Instead, we’re organized around action, around change, around vulnerability and learning from it.

-Pivot Adventure is not just an adventure therapy course.
+Pivot Adventure is not just an adventure-based mentorship course.
 It's an experience.
 We don't make promises of waving a magic wand to make things all better.
 Instead, we are focused on helping students and their parents see new opportunities for growth, making better decisions, and leveling up in all the areas that matter to you.

 If this sounds like it might be part of the change you’d like to see in your life, we hope you’ll apply.